The ultimate 10 day Turkey itinerary for first timers

 There are things to see outside the walled ruins too.
 These attractions are close to the Lower Gate.
-The Temple of Artemis, Basilica of St. John, Isa Bey Mosque, Ayasoluk Castle and Ephesus Archaeological Museum among many others.
+The Temple of Artemis, Basilica of St. John, Isa Bey Mosque, Ayasoluk Castle, and Ephesus Archaeological Museum among many others.

 Evening in Selçuk

 After soaking up as much history and culture as you possibly can, spend a relaxing evening with a beer and cool off at Denis Bar or Dplphin Bar.
-Both these bars are in the main town centre.
+Both these bars are in the main town center.